jlat96/CS470_NBody_2019/README.md

 ### Parker-Sochaki Method
 This directory contains an implementation of the Parker-Sochaki Method, written in Fortran90.
 This code was originally implemented by Dr. C. David Pruett, Dr. William H. Ingham, and Dr. Ralph D. Herman and can be found written about [here](http://educ.jmu.edu/~sochacjs/PruettInghamHerman.pdf).
 Further details on this repository can be found within the folder it is currently in.
 ### Input Generation
+This directory contains all scripts for generating input for each algorithm listed above.
+The folders "input_files_log_10", "input_files_pow", and "input_files_swarm" all contain the input for various test suites for each algorithm.